aubreyrees/api-mimic/README.rst

 argument.
 This function must take take a string and a dictionary as it's only positional arguments.
-This function is called whenever a method on generated class is called, and the name of method called is used as the callback function's first argument, the and the arguments that the method was invoked with as the second.
+This function is called whenever a method on generated class is called.
+The name of method called is used as the callback function's first argument, and the arguments that the method was invoked with as the second.

 The method's arguments are passed as a dictionary with the argument name